Skip to main content

 • The user’s SAML assertion must include the lilt_api claim with your organization’s API key (to identify which organization to add them to)

-• The user’s SAML assertion must include the lilt_role claim with a value that exactly matches an existing role in LILT (to assign appropriate permissions)
+• The user’s SAML assertion must include the lilt_role claim with a valid role identifier (numeric ID, internal name, or localized display name)

 • If either claim is missing or incorrectly configured, JIT provisioning will fail

-• Once configured this way, users can only log in via /signin2 (SSO), not via /signin (regular login)
+• Once configured this way, users can only log in via SSO on /signin

 • Your organization won’t need to manually add users to the LILT system